Already on the MiaoMiao checkout page? Then just enter this MiaoMiao Discount Code: FRIEND-MFRR9VD

-Purchasing your MiaoMiao today?
+Purchasing your MiaoMiao or MiaoMiao 2 today?
 Then get your MiaoMiao discount by clicking here.
 This MiaoMiao coupon code entitles you to an awesome $10 off!

 Full disclosure, the amazing guys at MiaoMiao contacted me and asked me if I’d like to test the MiaoMiao whilst traveling.